Skip to content

 In May 2018, The General Data Protection Regulation (GDPR) came into effect across the whole of the EU and the EEA.

-It does this by setting out ways in which companies must process and protect the data they hold about their customers.
+The GDPR sets out ways companies must process and protect the data they hold about their clients and potential customers.

-“The GDPR automatically applies where a company processes the data subject’s data who is an EEA resident.” - Aksa Kalam, Cognism’s Head of Legal
+“The GDPR automatically applies where a company processes the data subject’s data who is an EEA resident.”

 The most commonly used, and arguably most flexible lawful basis B2B companies use for processing personal data, is legitimate interest.